thenick775/gbajs3/README.md

 This project is a Game Boy Advance emulator that is freely licensed and works in any modern browser without plugins.

-It began as a re-skin of the [gbajs2](https://github.com/andychase/gbajs2) fork by andychase, but now supports the [mGBA wasm](https://github.com/thenick775/mgba/tree/feature/wasm) core as well through the use of emscripten, for a feature rich user experience.
+It began as a re-skin of the [gbajs2](https://github.com/andychase/gbajs2) fork by andychase, but now supports the [mGBA wasm](https://github.com/thenick775/mgba/tree/feature/wasm) core through the use of emscripten, for a feature rich user experience.

 This project was driven specifically by my need to play modern GBA rom hacks outside of desktop applications, without side loading or building through xcode.